 Houle received $306,987 between 2009 and 2011 in exchange for contracts he awarded to Hunter Burns Construction Co., which was partly owned by James Eastlick Jr., a former psychologist at the reservation's health clinic, prosecutors said.

-Colliflower pleaded guilty in December to theft from an Indian tribal organization.
+Eastlick pleaded guilty in April to aiding and abetting theft from an Indian tribal government receiving federal funding.

 Houle also was accused of embezzling hundreds of thousands of dollars from a bank account for the Chippewa Cree Rodeo Association.
 Houle and another tribal member, Wade Colliflower, disguised the payments to look like legitimate rodeo expenses, prosecutors said, and he received cash and money to buy a vehicle for his daughter.

 Colliflower pleaded guilty to related charges and was sentenced in May to six months in prison and six months home confinement.